aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/_index.md

 ---
-title: Convert GeoJSON to TopoJSON with Grouping
+title: How to Convert GeoJSON to TopoJSON with Grouping using Aspose.GIS
-linktitle: Convert GeoJSON to TopoJSON with Grouping
+linktitle: How to Convert GeoJSON to TopoJSON with Grouping using Aspose.GIS
 second_title: Aspose.GIS .NET API
-description: Learn how to convert GeoJSON to TopoJSON with grouping using Aspose.GIS for .NET in this comprehensive tutorial.
+description: Learn how to convert GeoJSON to TopoJSON with grouping, set object name attribute, and group GeoJSON features using Aspose.GIS for .NET.
 weight: 13
 url: /net/geo-data-conversion/convert-geojson-to-topojson-with-grouping/
+date: 2025-12-06
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# Convert GeoJSON to TopoJSON with Grouping
+# How to Convert GeoJSON to TopoJSON with Grouping using Aspose.GIS

 ## Introduction

-Welcome to our step-by-step guide on using Aspose.GIS for .NET to convert GeoJSON to TopoJSON with grouping.
-Aspose.GIS is a powerful .NET API that allows developers to work with geographic data seamlessly.
-In this tutorial, we will walk you through the process of converting GeoJSON files to TopoJSON while grouping features based on specified attributes.
+In this step‑by‑step tutorial you’ll learn **how to convert GeoJSON** files into TopoJSON while grouping features based on a chosen attribute.
+Using the Aspose.GIS .NET API makes the conversion fast, reliable, and fully controllable from your C# code.
+Whether you’re building an ASP.NET GeoJSON conversion service or a desktop GIS tool, this guide shows you exactly what you need to do.

+## Quick Answers
+- **What library handles the conversion?** Aspose.GIS for .NET
+- **How long does the implementation take?** Typically 5‑10 minutes for a basic setup
+- **Do I need a license for production?** Yes, a commercial license is required (free trial available)
+- **Can I group features by any attribute?** Yes – set the `ObjectNameAttribute` to the field you want to group by
+- **Is .NET Core supported?** Absolutely – the API works with .NET Core, .NET 5/6, and the classic .NET Framework

+## What is GeoJSON and TopoJSON?

+GeoJSON is a widely‑used JSON format for encoding geographic features such as points, lines, and polygons.
+TopoJSON extends GeoJSON by storing topology (shared line segments) which reduces file size and improves rendering performance for complex maps.
+Converting between them is a common step when you need compact map data for web visualizations.

+## Why Group GeoJSON Features?

+Grouping (`group geojson features`) lets you organize related geometries under a single named object in the resulting TopoJSON.
+This is especially useful when:
+- You want to create separate layers for different administrative regions.
+- Your front‑end mapping library expects named objects for styling or interaction.
+- You need to reduce duplication by sharing borders between adjacent features.

 ## Prerequisites

 Before we begin, make sure you have the following prerequisites:

-1. Aspose.GIS for .NET: Ensure you have downloaded and installed the Aspose.GIS for .NET library.
-You can download it from [here](https://releases.aspose.com/gis/net/).

-2. Development Environment: You should have a working development environment set up with Visual Studio or any other compatible IDE.
+1. **Aspose.GIS for .NET** – download and install from the official site [here](https://releases.aspose.com/gis/net/).
+2. **Development Environment** – Visual Studio, Visual Studio Code, or any IDE that supports C#.

-3. Sample GeoJSON File: Prepare a sample GeoJSON file that you want to convert.
-You can obtain sample GeoJSON files from various sources or create your own.
+3. **Sample GeoJSON File** – a file containing the features you want to convert.

 ## Import Namespaces

-First, make sure to include the necessary namespaces in your project:
+First, include the necessary namespaces in your project:

 ```csharp
 using Aspose.Gis;
 using Aspose.Gis.Formats.TopoJson;
 ```

-Now let's break down the conversion process into multiple steps:
+## Step‑by‑Step Guide

-## Step 1: Define File Paths
+### Step 1: Define File Paths

-Define the paths for your input GeoJSON file and the output TopoJSON file:
+Specify where the source GeoJSON lives and where the TopoJSON should be written:

 ```csharp
 string sampleGeoJsonPath = "Your Document Directory" + "sample.geojson";
 var outputFilePath = "Your Document Directory" + "convertedSampleWithGrouping_out.topojson";
 ```

-Replace `"Your Document Directory"` with the actual directory where your files are located.
+> **Pro tip:** Use `Path.Combine` for cross‑platform path building if you target .NET Core.

-## Step 2: Configure Conversion Options
+### Step 2: Configure Conversion Options (Set Object Name Attribute)

-Configure the conversion options to specify how the grouping should be performed.
-In this example, we will group features based on a specific attribute.
+Create a `ConversionOptions` instance and tell Aspose.GIS how to group the features:

 ```csharp
 var options = new ConversionOptions